 Furthermore, if you don’t already have teaching experience, it’s a good idea to check if where you wish to teach accepts a certificate in TEFL obtained from an online course.

-2. Decide if you want to do your TEFL course abroad, in your own country or online
+2. TEFL course abroad, in your own country or online?

 Maybe you prefer the idea of studying in-person and in-class your own country.
 This has the advantages of having the safety net of familiar surroundings and allows you to take the time to decide where you want to go once you have completed your course.